Reviewed by Whitney White, MS CMHC, NCC., LPC

 When you begin to hear about a mental disorder's symptoms, it's natural to question your mental health.
 This even happens to medical students.
 You may have heard of a problem called Medical Students' Syndrome, in which medical students develop symptoms of the illness they're studying.
 In one study of this syndrome, 30% of the medical students who participated had medical complaints about the diseases they were studying.

 So, if you're concerned that what you hear about borderline personality disorder applies to you, you're not alone.
 There may be hundreds of psychology students asking themselves the same questions right now!
 For those students as well as for you, it's always best not to jump to conclusions.
-Instead, you might consider taking a test to get a more accurate, objective assessment.
+Instead, you might consider taking a screening test to get a more accurate, objective assessment.

 What Is Borderline Personality Disorder Screening?